 Grip the bar with a full grip.

-- Start in the hang position with your elbows locked at the bottom.
+Start in the hang position with your elbows locked at the bottom.
 This is also a good stretching position for warming up pull-ups.

 Begin to pull yourself up by engaging your lats and pulling your elbows down towards the floor keeping them close to your body.

-- Bring your chin past the bar while making sure to engage your abs.
+Bring your chin past the bar while making sure to engage your abs.
 This is the full pull of the pull-up position.

 Repeat by lowering yourself all the way back down until your arms are straight again.

-When performing a pull-up, concentrate on isolating your abs, back, and biceps.
+When performing a pull-up in workouts, concentrate on isolating your abs, back, and biceps.
 You want to have complete control of your body.
 This will help your body stay engaged and perform the movement more easily.

 So now do a damn pull-up!

 Once you can do a strict pull-up, work on doing them in sets.
 Start by doing a pull-up, drop down, wait a minute, and then perform another one.
-After getting proficient in doing one, start doing sets of two.
+After getting proficient in doing one, start doing sets of two pull-ups.
 When you master that, do sets of three and so on until you are doing supersets!

 Can't quite get the pull-up?
 Go back to Step 4 and work on negative pull-ups.

 Pull-ups are a great bodyweight exercise to add into any training program.
 Along with push-ups, they are a timeless exercise that can be performed virtually anywhere.
-So whether you're into powerlifting, boxing, or just trying to improve your physique, this pull-up routine will help you master and strengthen the pull-up movement.
+So whether you're into powerlifting, boxing, bodybuilding, cardio or just trying to improve your overall physique, this pull-up routine will help you master and strengthen the pull-up movement.

 Don't have access to a pull-up bar?
 You can use the table or chair method.
 For the table method, get under the table and grip the edge of the table to perform body rows.
 Using the chair method, face two chairs towards each other about a yard apart and place a stick or a large dowel between them and use this as your bar.
 Alternatively, you can always use the nearest playgrounds monkey bars as well!